 Although Richardson said even a confession from a suspect does not guarantee a conviction from a jury, Daugherty and other advocates say police could try to talk to them or, if nothing else, put them on notice.
 If they’re guilty, they may think twice before raping again.

-The full investigative report can be accessed here.
+The full investigative report can be accessed at The Palm Beach Post.